Donnybrook, Western Australia: Apple Fun Park playground

 In April 2021 the playground was temporarily closed for revitalisation works with much of the play equipment demolished as it had reached the end of its design life.
 The playground reopened in October 2021 with a larger, updated design, new lighting and expanded shading and greenspaces, and new play equipment and activities (though some original play equipment was also retained).

-English Oak
+English oak

-Donnybrook is home to Australia's largest known English Oak.
+Donnybrook is home to Australia's largest known English oak.
 The tree, believed to originate from 1893 is a landmark within the town.
-There is also a time capsule under this tree.
+There is a time capsule under this tree.

+Railway

+The Donnybrook–Katanning railway was a railway line that connected the communities of Donnybrook to Mumballup, Noggerup, Boyup Brook, Kojonup and Katanning.